camibarbagallo27/IE-MAPS/README.md

 1. Clone or download our repository.

-2. Download anaconda, choose the latest download. (https://www.anaconda.com/distribution/)
+2. Download and install anaconda, choose the latest download. (https://www.anaconda.com/distribution/).

+3. Unzip our repository.

-3. Open anaconda prompt:
+4. Open anaconda prompt:
    1. Indicate where you have saved the folder by typing: CD C:\Users\Username\Downloads\IE-Maps-master\IEMAPS (document path)         and then press ENTER
    2. To open the file type: python IEMAPS.py and then press ENTER